 Welcome to the tabx documentation.
 Select a topic from the menu to the left.

 Registration on Tabx is free for a limited, lifetime license.
-If your projects are smaller than 1000 respondents pre project and 200 variables (fields) per project, then you can use Tabx commercially, for free.
+If your projects are smaller than 1000 respondents per project and 200 variables (fields) per project, then you can use Tabx commercially, for free.
 Browse to Tabx Registration to grab yourself a license.

 After you've registered and verified your email address, the next thing you'll want to do is upload a dataset.
 In Tabx, we call these datasets "Projects".
 Tabx accepts native SPSS .sav files, but if your data is for some reason in another format, we provide a handy excel template file you can paste that data and meta-data into.
 See Importing Survey Data into Tabx for more information.

 Commonly, you may also want to set up and define things like filters or multi-categorical questions or perform some data processing tasks like recoding or netting variables.
 This can all be done from the "Edit Project" page.
 For more information on project management and meta-data, read Basic Project Management in Tabx.
+Also see our in depth tutorial Survey Data Processing in Tabx.

 Now that your project is set up, you can harness the power of Tabx's rapid collation engine and powerful charting and dashboard systems to create deliverables for your clients.
 We reccomend spending some time exploring your data by using the Interrogate tool.